-We represent multinational companies and municipal clients in complex environmental disputes and high-profile project management, corporate ethics, environmental compliance, and investigations related to environmental justice (EJ) and Title VI of the Civil Rights Act of 1964 (Title VI) enforcement.
+We represent multinational companies and municipal clients in audits, complex environmental disputes and high-profile project management, corporate ethics, environmental compliance, and investigations related to environmental justice (EJ) and Title VI of the Civil Rights Act of 1964 (Title VI) enforcement.

 We bring together a group of diverse lawyers who have not only helped industry clients proactively address EJ issues for decades, but have experience addressing these issues as high-level government officials.
 Our attorneys draw upon their experiences working on EJ matters during their tenures at the U.S. Department of Justice (DOJ) and the U.S. Environmental Protection Agency (EPA) to craft creative solutions for clients.
 Our clients benefit from their perspectives and experience gained from: overseeing civil settlements and criminal actions centered around EJ issues; serving on the Obama Administration’s White House Task Force on Environmental Justice; assisting with the reorganization of EPA’s External Civil Rights Compliance Office, which oversees Title VI enforcement for EPA; and advising on and supporting EPA’s response to the Flint drinking water crisis and related congressional hearings.

 At B&D, our relationships with various stakeholders, including government agencies, NGOs, and industry groups, enable us to strategically coordinate and manage the complex dynamics and issues that EJ presents.
 We regularly organize and participate in EJ conferences, bar and industry initiatives, and webinars, including organizing an annual CLE panel on EJ at the National Bar Association’s Annual Convention for over a decade, sponsoring the National Environmental Justice Conference and Training Program, and leading the American Bar Association’s Special Committee on Environmental Justice.
-Additionally, B&D’s Chairman has taught the EJ course at Howard Law School since 2005.

 Our services include: